philipdev/stateflow/README.md

 ```
 The action property is the action to be executed when the state becomes active.

-The '''type''' property is to specify whether a state is a '''begin''', '''end''' or regular state is, and must be set for begin and end states.
+The *type* property is to specify whether a state is a *begin*, *end* or regular state is, and must be set for begin and end states.

 The state maybe be a quoted or a literal string, the property may be a quoted, literal string or number, the value may be a quoted, literal string, number or boolean.

-'''State function property''' is a statement defined in the format '''state'''.'''property''' = { }, general used to define actions
+*State function property* is a statement defined in the format *state*.*property* = { }, general used to define actions

-The state and property have the same restrictions as a regular '''State property''' then curly brackets enclose a JavaScript function body and are generally used to implement state actions.
+The state and property have the same restrictions as a regular *State property* then curly brackets enclose a JavaScript function body and are generally used to implement state actions.
 ```
 	state.action {
 		this.emit('event');
 	}
 ```

-'''A literal string''' is string without quotes out following characters of 0-9, a-Z, @, -, _
+*A literal string* is string without quotes out following characters of 0-9, a-Z, @, -, _

-'''A literal number''' a number can have any digit, minus sign and a dot (.)
+*A literal number* a number can have any digit, minus sign and a dot (.)

-'''A literal boolean''' a boolean can be either '''true''' or '''false'''
+*A literal boolean* a boolean can be either *true* or *false*

-'''Quoted strings''' can have any characters except the the quotes which it was enclosed in.
+*Quoted strings* can have any characters except the the quotes which it was enclosed in.

 ## Create a flow
 Use `var flow = new stateflow.StateFlow(obj);` to create a flow with js object nation.